Eusthenodon: Skull

-The positions and relative sizes of additional fenestra present in Eusthenodon, including the fenestra exonarina, pineal foramen, and pineal fenestra are further diagnostic characters of the genus.
+The positions and relative sizes of additional fenestrae present in Eusthenodon, including the fenestra exonarina, pineal foramen, and pineal fenestra are further diagnostic characters of the genus.
 The triangular pineal fenestra is well known in Eusthenodon for its large size and the distinctive posterior tail of the fenestra coming near or in-contact to the posterior frontal margin.
 On the contrary, the pineal foramen is much smaller in size and is positioned distinctively posterior both to the center of radiation of the frontal and the postorbital bone of the frontoethmoidal shield.
 When viewing the Eusthenodon skull in dorsal view, the fenestra exonarina can be seen positioned high and laterally in the snout.

-Of the three temporal bones that make up the parietal shield present in osteolepiformes (intertemporal, supratemporal, and extratemporal), the presence of the extratemporal bone in a ‘postspiracular’ position, defined as the shift of the bone from a position lateral to the supratemporal to a more posterior-lateral position, is a significant and diagnostic character of the Tristichopteridae clade.
+Of the three temporal bones that make up the parietal shield present in Osteolepiformes (intertemporal, supratemporal, and extratemporal), the presence of the extratemporal bone in a 'postspiracular' position, defined as the shift of the bone from a position lateral to the supratemporal to a more posterior-lateral position, is a significant and diagnostic character of the Tristichopteridae clade.
 The extratemporal bone present in Eusthenodon is notable for its complete postspiracular position resulting in no contact between the supratemporal and extratemporal bones, a condition known only to exist in Eusthenodon.
 One theory to explain the trend observed in the posterior shift of the extratemporal bone in more derived fishes suggests that the change in head proportions contributed to a more streamlined body shape and enhanced its maneuverability and speed in its aquatic environment.

 The external cheek plate is well documented in Eusthenodon being 3.5 times longer than the parietal shield and 3.0 times as long as it is high.
 The cheek plate and lower jaw in Eusthenodon are significantly longer proportionately than in any other Osteolepiformes.
 Eusthenodon exhibits a lower jaw that diminishes in height moving from its posterior end to anterior end and is significantly lower in height at its anterior portion.